 - Faculty, staff and students are encouraged to recommend materials to be added to the collection.
-Library acquisition request forms are available in the library.

 - The Library Director has the ultimate responsibility of selecting materials to meet the information needs of the various college programs within the library's budget guidelines.

 The following considerations will be made in selecting library materials:

 - Is the material timely or does it have historical value?
 Does it support the study of local, national and international issues and events in history?
 If it is not of permanent value, what use does it have that would make it a desirable acquisition?

 - Is it important to a particular program?
 Is it important to professional or institutional development?

 - Has the material been reviewed in a professional journal?
 What is known of the author(s) and the authority of those reviewing the material?

 - Does the material have the appropriate level of approach?
 Is it intended for an audience such as that served by the college?